Hairdresser jailed for infecting men with HIV

 We applaud the courage of victims who helped convict Daryll Rowe who set out on a deliberate campaign to infect men with HIV in #Brighton.
 He has now been jailed for life.https://t.co/yZakzBN5XM— Sussex Police (@sussex_police) April 18, 2018

-The 27-year-old is the first person in the country to be convicted of knowingly setting out to spread the virus.
+The 27-year-old man is the first person in the country to be convicted of knowingly setting out to spread the virus.
 Rowe met his partners on the online dating site Grindr.

 STUDY: Drug made in Bay Area stops spread of HIV among gay men

-Sussex Police say he infected five men and sabotaged the condoms of another five.
+Sussex police said he infected five men and sabotaged the condoms of another five.
 He would persuade his victims to have unprotected sex by telling them he was clean or negative for HIV, according to police.

 RELATED: HIV-positive former high school coach pleads guilty to sexually abusing 42 boys

 During his initial interview, Rowe, denied having HIV and denied infecting others.
 But, police say evidence proved he had been diagnosed with the disease in April 2015.

 Rowe was found guilty by a jury at Lewes Crown Court last November.